keptn-sandbox/jira-service/README.md

 The *jira-service* can be installed as a part of [Keptn's uniform](https://keptn.sh).

+Do not deploy from `master` branch.
+Please switch to the release branch that matches your Keptn version.

 ### Deploy in your Kubernetes cluster

 To deploy the current version of the *jira-service* in your Keptn Kubernetes cluster, apply the [`deploy/service.yaml`](deploy/service.yaml) file: